Want to know how to get into drifting? Or what mods and techniques you might need to do it properly? Well, this drifting guide has got you covered.

 What it is, is oversteering your car around a series of bends without ever fully regaining traction with the rear wheels.
 It’s achieved with a mix of power, momentum, some pretty handy work with your steering wheel and pedals, and of course being a little bit mental…

-You don’t need a huge amount of modifications to get out there and drift, in fact having hardly any will improve your skills faster than learning in a big spec car.
+You don’t need a huge number of modifications to get out there and drift, in fact having hardly any will improve your skills faster than learning in a big spec car.
 Here’s the four drift must-haves…

-LSD or welded diff
+LSD or Welded Diff

 Trying to drift with an open diff isn’t much fun at all, but with a decent LSD or a simple welded diff you will have both rear wheels spinning, giving you far more control when going sideways.